Basics:

 What is Gerson Lehrman Group?

-Gerson Lehrman Group is an international consulting firm that matches freelancers with corporate clients who need expert advice.
-GLG is one of several firms that aim to match their clients with freelance experts.
+Gerson Lehrman Group is an international consulting firm that matches freelancers with corporate clients who need expert advice and with lawyers looking for expert witnesses.

 GLG Review: